-Despite being made up of modular components, the Insta360 One R isn’t much larger than a typical action camera.
+Despite being made of modular components, the Insta360 One R isn’t much larger than a typical action camera.
 Both the camera module and the core are roughly golf-ball-sized (if golf balls were, um, cubes).
-The small size makes for easy mounting in the traditional action camera sense, but you will want a selfie stick to keep fingers free of the lens to shoot the camera handheld.
+The small size makes for easy mounting in the traditional action camera sense, but you will want a selfie stick to keep fingers free of the lens to shoot the camera while holding it.

 The rest is done through the touchscreen.
 Most 360 cameras skip out on this and rely instead on a smartphone connection, so the screen is a big perk — big meaning important, as the actual size of the screen is only about an inch wide.
 That’s one limitation of the modular design.

 The on-screen controls for shooting and playback are intuitive, but accessing them requires knowing the right gestures.
-A swipe toward the left opens the shooting settings, toward the right is playback, from the top opens additional settings, and from the bottom accesses different shooting modes.
-This isn’t too different from how many action cameras work, so it should at least be familiar to customers who have used something like a GoPro.
+A swipe to the left opens the shooting settings, while one to the right is playback.
+A swipe toward the top opens additional settings, and one to the bottom accesses different shooting modes.
+This isn’t too different from how many action cameras work, so it should be familiar to customers who have used something like a GoPro.

-The touchscreen could also be a bit finicky.
-It often took a few swipe attempts to land at the mode I wanted, instead of continuing to scroll right past it.
+The touchscreen can also be a bit finicky.
+It often took a few swipe attempts to land at the mode I wanted without right past it.

-The Insta360 One R is waterproof down to about 16 feet without an extra housing.
+The Insta360 One R is waterproof down to about 16 feet without an extra housing placed around it.
 (The included frame doesn’t offer additional water protection.)
 We tested the camera in a snowstorm — including flinging it off a sled into a pile of snow — and dunked it in a lake.
 Moisture didn’t get inside the camera itself, but there was some water between the modular components after its dunk in the lake.

 The modular design may be unique, but the One R was still simple and easy to use.
-Trying to remember the gesture controls will take some time, but no more than any other miniature camera.
-The mode wheel constantly scrolled past the option we wanted and it’s easy to push buttons accidentally when swapping mods.
+Remembering the gesture controls will take some time, but no more than with any other miniature camera.
+On the down side, the mode wheel constantly scrolled past the option we wanted, and it’s easy to push buttons accidentally when swapping mods.

-Still, as a first-of-its-kind modular action camera, the One R gets an impressive amount right.
+Still, as a first-of-its-kind modular action camera, the One R gets a lot right.

-Swapping lenses on an action camera is, frankly, quite fun.
-Unlike a DSLR, you’re not swapping lenses to get closer or farther away, but based on whether you want an immersive view, a front-facing wide-angle camera, or a rear-facing wide-angle camera, or a higher-resolution 1-inch sensor.
+Swapping lenses on an action camera is fun.
+Unlike a DSLR, you’re not swapping lenses to get closer or farther away, but based on whether you want an immersive view, a front-facing wide-angle camera, a rear-facing wide-angle camera, or a higher-resolution 1-inch sensor.
 Insta360 also includes the options to adjust the angle of view digitally.
 This will, of course, crop the video, but before throwing those pixels away, the One R uses the extra breathing room from the crop to improve the electronic image stabilization.

 The on-camera controls offer enough that you can get away without relying on the mobile app, not that you’d want to skip out on it completely.
 Controlling the camera from the app opens up a long list of options, including manual exposure and RAW photos.
 The app also offers tutorials for both shooting and editing.

 Where the app really shines is in editing.
 It felt more complete than the company’s desktop software, and had more options than most other mobile video apps.
-You can easily trim clips and add filters, and even stitching multiple clips together.
-You won’t find advanced editing controls, but for casual use it gets the job done.
+You can easily trim clips and add filters, and even stitch multiple clips together.
+You won’t find advanced editing controls, but for casual use, it gets the job done.